bowman2001/perplexdoc/content/blog/accessibility-of-fluid-typography/index.md

 Fluid fonts are not suitable for every screen width.
 For various reasons we shouldn’t deviate to much from the default browser font-size on mobile devices.
 Responsive fluid design is mostly beneficial on larger screens --- tablet sizes and up.
 Breakpoints depending on the ‘em’-unit allow to fit our fluid text precisely into the variants of our responsive layout.
 On large desktop screens we need to stop the fluid growth again, because their height is usually more restricted than their width.

-This theme does not only change the font sizes but all elements, because they all rely on the same fluid base font-size.Even the images get reloaded in a higher resolution.
+This theme does not only change the font sizes but all elements, because they all rely on the same fluid base font-size.
+If necessary, images get reloaded in a higher resolution, too.